-Your body needs vitamin D to absorb calcium properly and keep your bones and muscles working properly.
+The body needs vitamin D to absorb calcium properly and to maintain bone and muscle health.
 We get most of the vitamin D we need from sunlight, but small amounts are also found in foods that include fatty fish and fortified margarine and milk.

-Vitamin D is important for your general health and especially for your bones.
-It is needed to make your muscles move, for your nerves to work properly, and for your immune system.
-Vitamin D is found in cells throughout your body.
+Vitamin D is important for general health and especially for bones.
+It is needed to make muscles move, for nerves to work properly, and for the immune system.
+Vitamin D is found in cells throughout the body.

 Together, vitamin D and calcium protect older people from developing osteoporosis.

 How much vitamin D do I need?

 Most people get as much vitamin D as they need from sunlight.
 If you get enough sunlight, you probably don’t need to worry about extra vitamin D in your diet.